Articles

 In non-ideal inharmonicity conditions, an interesting property emerges from the non-equality of the smaller intervals: the logarithmic effects of differences in inharmonicity create logarithmic, irrational distributions of the smaller intervals, gaining the benefit of shaping the dissonant noise, lowering its average amplitude.
 That is, the imperfections are moved to where they benefit the solution.
 This may seem similar to "noise shaping", but it is even better, because the noise is part of the solution.

-Even Consonance Distribution via Self-Similarity
+Consonance Distribution via Graph Traversal

 The input variables are:

-3. The inharmonic properties of the instrument.
+4. The inharmonic properties of the instrument.

 The output variables are: